-Leylands Cypress in shade.
-Cut out some trees or Limbs if directly
+Cypress in shade.
+Cut out some trees or Limbs if

-overhead to let in more light.
-Leylands seem uneffected by a row of tall trees or woods
+directly overhead to let in more light.
+Leylands seem uneffected by a row of tall trees

-along side of them.
-They grow slower if under a canopy of shade, though, even if the canopy is "way up there" and there seems
+or woods along side of them.
+They grow slower if under a canopy of shade, though, even if the canopy is "way up there" and

-to be alot of morning or afternoon sun coming in from the side.
-They will live under a canopy, but not grow fast.
-I have
+there seems to be alot of morning or afternoon sun coming in from the side.
+They will live under a canopy, but not grow

-been hapily surprized at how well Leylands do on Long Island under scrub oaks.
-It may be
+fast.
+I have been hapily surprized at how well Leylands do on Long Island under scrub oaks.

-because they shed thier leaves about a month before decidious trees in the south do, and grow leaves again in the spring about
+It may be because they shed thier leaves about a month before decidious trees in the south do, and grow leaves again in the

-to not plant Leylands after Oct 15, if you are located in VA or north of there.
-We are primarily
+advice is to not plant Leylands after Oct 15, if you are located in VA or north of there.

-talking about Ball and Burlap trees (which is our best seller) since they need to recover from having their roots cut when
+We are primarily talking about Ball and Burlap trees (which is our best seller) since they need to recover from having their

 or Thuja Green Giants, of course because their root system has not been wounded in any way.
 We just planted 147 six foot Leylands